đ This article is for users of elvex Classic. Find out which version you're using.

 Key configuration

-Data source (optional): Specific file or data source to use as input.
-If not selected, uses attached files or previous step output
+Data source (optional): Specific file or data source to use as input

 Two output modes